 New Fearless Award, Collection 44.
 Love that selection of Real Moments!
 Congrats to all the winners!
 Beautiful round.

 A traditional Ethiopian wedding is bathed in vibrant colors, traditional dancing and usually, a fantastic spread of spicy dishes of meat and vegetables.
 Photographing an Ethiopian wedding in Toronto is a privilege.
 And being able to watch the traditions unfold so differently from those in Western culture is a sight to be seen.
-The traditions of an Eritrean wedding are so different from the norm and so beautiful to witness.
+The traditions of an Ethiopian wedding are so different from the norm and so beautiful to witness.

 For all the delicious food that is laid on at an Ethiopian wedding, pork is usually not included because many Ethiopian people are Muslim, Orthodox Christians, or Jewish.
 The food isn’t the only thing that’s traditional, though, for a Muslim family, the traditional Muslim ceremony is held, and most weddings last for three whole days.